sethbern/CSJava/_sources/Unit8-ArrayList/topic-8-5-searching.rst

 Binary search calculates the middle index as ``left + right / 2`` where left starts out at 0 and right starts out at the array length - 1 (the index of the last element).
 Remember that integer division gives an integer result so 2.5 becomes 2.
 It compares the value at the middle index with the target value (the value you are searching for).
 If the target value is less than the value at the middle it sets right to middle minus one.
 If the target value is greater than the value at the middle it sets left to middle plus one.
 Otherwise the values match and it returns the middle index.
 It also stops when left is greater than right which indicates that the value wasn't found and it returns -1.

-The code for ``binarySearch`` below is from the AP CS A course description.
-A recursive version of this algorithm will be covered in Unit 10.
+A recursive version of this algorithm will be covered in Unit 11.

 .. activecode:: binSearch
   :language: java